Working From Home: How to Design a Home Office With Productivity and Comfort in Mind

-- Purchase floating shelf "kits" to simplify the installation process, and follow the instructions to install.
+- Purchase floating adjustable shelf kits to simplify the installation process, and follow the instructions to install.

 Use baskets on your floating shelves to contain the clutter and keep the space tidy.
 If you wish to store a lot of clutter that you don't want to be seen, a cabinet may be more appropriate than floating shelves.

 Make use of your ceiling space.
 Hang a fruit basket or even a bird cage for an eclectic but functional place for small office supplies like Post-it notes.
 If office space is very tight, then use modular furniture to customize your storage and build it according to your unique needs.

 Decorations make your work space a pleasant place to spend time, but know when to stop decorating for the sake of your productivity.
 Busy workspaces can cause anxiety and may prevent you from getting work done.
 Avoid over-stimulating your mind by limiting the pieces of artwork on your walls.

 If your home office space shares space with your bedroom, start decluttering your bedroom to create a zen-like atmosphere where you can work comfortably.
 Avoid distractions like blinking holiday lights and lava lamps.
 Keep your decor soothing and focused, but limited.

 Even after you've set up a perfect work station, working from home can be challenging.
 Family, pets and household chores can be a distraction throughout the day.
 Even having access to a full kitchen can turn into its own distraction, as you may be tempted to munch on food or make meals more than you would normally.

 Personal discipline can help with this, but more than that, you'll need to establish routines and boundaries that make it possible to maintain work-life balance while getting work done.
 If you're new to working from home, then you'll need to experiment with different strategies to find what works best for you.